Please note that this information is protected by international copyright laws, and may not be republished or reproduced

 Rendering Reality is a continuation of N.D.A.
 It continues the conversation of what's real, what's virtual, and it asks how do we connect in the real world.
 There is a 1990s influence with a back-to-basics feel.
 Colors are bright and beautiful.
 Denim is seen in contemporary washes.
 Ironic and sport influences continue.
 Sheer overlays and shifting light effects are important.
 Pixelation and updated camo are key, as prints are busy.

-**For more fashion trend forecasting information, have a look at my spring summer 2014 fashion forecast and my fall 2014 winter 2015 trend forecast on The Key To Chic, and get more inspiration by following along on Pinterest and Facebook, where I'll be sharing exclusive fashion and shopping photos.
+**For more fashion trend forecasting information, have a look at my spring summer 2014 fashion forecast and my fall 2014 winter 2015 trend forecast on The Key To Chic.
+Get more inspiration by following along on Pinterest and Facebook, where I'll be sharing exclusive fashion and shopping photos.

 Browse on-trend items: